Best Sleeping Bags of the Year:

 Overall, the construction couldn’t be better.
 The Versalite features an ExtremeLite shell fabric, which has a super-high thread count.
 That gives it a nice silky feel, and the lofty down doesn’t just trap warmth, it’s also super comfortable.

-The Specifications of the Western Mountaineering Sleeping Bag:
+Full Details and Specifications of the Western Mountaineering Sleeping Bag:

 Weight: 2 lbs.